 If a non-life threatening injury to an employee occurs at work, contact the library human resources office or the company nurse to begin worker's compensation claim.

-During all other times the building is open (including holidays), call the Circulation Desk at 5-4104.
+During all other times the building is open (including holidays), call the Mullins Help Desk at 575-4104.